mRemoteNG/mRemoteNG/mRemoteNGDocumentation/known_issues.rst

 To prevent reconnecting, you can do one of several things:

+- Change RDP Version to Rdc9 or higher.
+Rdc9 supports resolution changes without reconnecting.
 - Change the resolution to Smart Size.
 This will scale the original connection area when the view window size changes.
 This does not preserve aspect ratio.
 - Turn off Automatic Resize.
 When the view window size changes, you will see scroll bars or dead space.

-There is no way to update the view window size without a reconnect.
+There is no way to update the view window size without a reconnect in RDP Version lower than Rdc9.
 This is an RDP protocol limitation.

 AltGr key combinations stop working in other apps when connected to RDP